-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTERLY PERIOD ENDED MARCH 31, 2018.

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO

-Commission File Number: 333-31929

-DISH DBS Corporation

-(Exact name of registrant as specified in its charter)

-Colorado (State or other jurisdiction of incorporation or organization) 84-1328967 (I.R.S.
-Employer Identification No.)

-9601 South Meridian Boulevard Englewood, Colorado

-(Address of principal executive offices)

-80112 (Zip code)

-(Registrant's telephone number, including area code)

-Not Applicable

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \Box

-Non-accelerated filer \boxtimes (Do not check if a smaller reporting company)

-Accelerated filer \Box

-Smaller reporting company \Box

-Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-As of May 11, 2018, the registrant's outstanding common stock consisted of 1,015 shares of common stock, \$0.01 par value.

-The registrant meets the conditions set forth in General Instruction (H)(1)(a) and (b) of Form 10-Q and is therefore filing this Form 10-Q with the reduced disclosure format.
+(N

+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION EXCHANGE ACT OF 1934 FOR THE QUARTER OR ☐ TRANSITION REPORT PURSUANT TO SECTION EXCHANGE ACT OF 1934 FOR THE TRANSITION TO SECTION TO SECT Commission File Number er: 333-31929 DISH DBS Con poration (Exact name of registrant as spe Colorado (State or other jurisdiction of incorporation or organization) 84-1328967 (I.R.S.
+Employer Identification No.) 9601 South Meridian Boulevard Englewood, Colorado (Address of principal executive offices) 80112 (Zip code) (303) 723-100 (Registrant's telephone number, i Not Applicab (Former name, former address and former fisca Indicate by check mark whether the registrant (1) has filed all reports required to be f during the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
+Yes \boxtimes No \square iled by Section 13 or 15(d) of the Securities Exchange Act of 1934 uired to file such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant has submitted electronically and posted be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this che registrant was required to submit and post such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerate emerging growth company.
+See the definitions of "large accelerated filer," "accelerate company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer \square Accelerated filer \square Non-accelerated filer \boxtimes Smaller reporting company \square (Do not check if a smaller reporting company) Emerging growth company \Box If an emerging growth company, indicate by check mark if the registrant has elected revised financial accounting standards provided pursuant to Section 13(a) of the Exclusion $\frac{13}{2}$ Indicate by check mark whether the registrant is a shell company (as defined in Rule $$ 12b-2 of the Exchange Act).
+Yes \square No \boxtimes As of August 3, 2018, the registrant's outstanding common stock consisted of 1,015 $\ensuremath{\mathrm{s}}$ shares of common stock, \$0.01 par value.
+The registrant meets the conditions set forth in General Instruction (H)(1)(a) and (b) disclosure format. of Form 10-Q and is therefore filing this Form 10-Q with the reduced